 Highlights of Quebec in Depth with the Gaspe Peninsula

-We’ve packed everything you need for the perfect vacation—from hand-selected hotels and dining to the friendly expertise of Globus Tour Directors and Local Guides (with headsets to hear every word), to seamless transportation between destinations and VIP access to the world’s most iconic sites!
+We’ve packed everything you need for the perfect vacation—from hand-selected hotels and dining to the friendly expertise of Globus Tour Directors and Local Guides, to seamless transportation between destinations and VIP access to the world’s most iconic sites!
 Touring by private, first-class, air-conditioned motorcoach with free Wi-Fi.

 Price Details US

 Gratuities for Tour Director and driver are available for pre-purchase.
 Any applicable Goods and Service Tax (GST) and or Harmonized Sales Tax (HST) for Canada are additional.
 Taxes will be calculated and listed at the time of booking, prior to payment being collected.